- Home

 Get referral instantly

-If suitable, get your online ultrasound scan referral via email to take to any collection centre.
+If clinically appropriate, get your online ultrasound scan referral via email to take to any collection centre.

 What happens after your test?